Giveth/feathers-giveth/README.md

 ## Getting Started

 ### Installation
-1. Click "Star" on this repo near the top-right corner of this web page.
+1. Click **Star** on this repo near the top-right corner of this web page.
 2. Join our [slack](http://slack.giveth.io) if you haven't already.
-3. Fork this repo by clicking "Fork" button in top-right corner of this web page.
+3. Fork this repo by clicking **Fork** button in top-right corner of this web page.
+Continue to follow instruction steps from your own feathers-giveth repo.

-   Note: the rest of these steps must be done from your machine's command line.
-5. Clone your personal "feathers-giveth" repo:
+5. The rest of these steps must be done from your machine's command line.
+Clone your own "feathers-giveth" repo:
     ```
     git clone https://github.com/GITHUB_USERNAME/feathers-giveth.git
     ```